 However, 1964 was a different story.
 That year the Republican Party abandoned any pretense of favoring Civil Rights when a large segment of the party opposed the Civil Rights Act of 1964 and the impending Voting Rights Act of 1965.
 The nomination that year of Barry Goldwater (who had also opposed the desegregation ordered by Brown v.
 Board of Education in 1954) for president on a platform of “States’ Rights” (just as in 1948, code for “segregation”) was evidence that the Republicans had become the anti-equality party.

 The same year, Senator Thurmond officially became a Republican, which started the exodus of the segregationists and race-baiters from the Democratic Party to the Republican Party.
+Also that year, the Republican Party of Mississippi included in its platform the statement, “segregation of the races is essential,” a sure welcoming sign to those who would leave the Democratic Party as it brought African-Americans into its fold.
+More white Southerners joined the Republicans than there were black Southerners to join the Democrats.
 Today, there are few Southern Democrats in State and Federal offices.
 The politics of the South have not changed much, but the old-line segregationists can now safely call themselves Republicans.

 In that year’s election, Goldwater pulled in only six percent of the African-American vote, and his anti-Civil-Rights stance was verified when he won only the five Deep South States (along with his home State of Arizona).
 With black support for Republicans reaching levels so low they could safely be disregarded, Richard Nixon found a new plan for winning national office.
 In his 1968 run for president, Nixon realized that if he could combine the segregationists of the South with the Republicans of the Midwest and West, it would be enough to control the government.